ge-high-assurance/RACK/cli/README.md

 - `>` greater-than
 - `<=` greater-than or equal-to
 - `~` regular expression
+- `:...<>...` between
+- `:...<=>...` inclusive-between

 To specify a constraint you'll pass a string containing the: constraint ID, operator, and value.
-Multiple constraint variables can be specified at the same time.
+Multiple constraint variables can be specified at the same time, but you should only provide one constraint per variable.

+The constraint syntax is very limited.
+Please do not add extra whitespace or operators.

 Examples: